 The object page content consists of sections and subsections arranged in a column layout.
-For large documents, you can enable a lazy loading mechanism (property:

 If a section contains only one subsection, the title of the subsection is used as the name of the section.
 In this case, there is no subsection submenu in the anchor bar.

 Forms follow the standard layout of the object page: